 - Workout Bench: we recommend getting an adjustable bench for extra versatility.
 It’s optional, though, and you can always buy it later on.
 The main thing you need it for is the dumbbell bench press, but you can always do push-ups instead.

 - Chin-up bar or gymnastic rings: you can train your back with dumbbell rows and pullovers.
 That’s enough, especially for a beginner.
 But chin-ups are the best back exercise.
 If you can do them, your workouts will get even better.

 There are three different types of adjustable dumbbells that you can buy:

 - Fixed-weight dumbbells (left): most commercial gyms have an assortment of fixed-weight rubber dumbbells, which are incredibly sturdy, don’t rust, and can be tossed around without breaking.
 These are great, but getting a whole set running from 10 to 100 pounds can be pricy.
 Plus, they take up a ton of space.

-- Premium adjustable dumbbells (middle): brands like Bowflex (Sunny’s choice), Powerblock (Marco’s choice), IronMaster (see review in comments), and Nüobell make sturdy adjustable dumbbells that are durable and easy to adjust.
+- Premium adjustable dumbbells (middle): Powerblock (Marco’s choice) and IronMaster (see review in comments) make sturdy adjustable dumbbells that are durable and easy to adjust.
 Their flat sides also make it easier to set up for most lifts.
+These are old brands with great reputations that have stood the test of time.
 We recommend these if you can afford them.